westpoint-neural-networks/final-project-seanmor5/README.md

 ## Usage

+You can use VeGAN by running the notebook: `Betting_Evaluation.ipynb`.
+To run, you'll need to either comment out the ANN evaluation OR download and load the ANN model in `model/saved_models/binary.zip`.

-The easiest way to use VeGAN is with the pre-trained model.
+Another option is to use the pre-trained model.
 If you'd like to reproduce the results, you can use the same data used to train VeGAN located in `data/train`.
 For clarity, I've included the scripts used to scrape statistics from the NBA website.
 These scripts are pretty hacky and not nice to work with, so I recommend just using the data provided.

 To detect upsets, clone this repository and then import the VeGAN model: